 How to Pick a Fresh Pineapple:

+For this recipe, you’ll want to freeze your pineapple chucks.
 To freeze a fresh pineapple, remove the skin and the core, then cut it into uniform chunks.
 Place them on a parchment paper-lined baking sheet in a single layer.
 Make sure the pieces are not touching each other.
 Allow the pineapple to freeze for 6 hours or overnight.
 Once they are frozen, you can toss them into a freezer bag until you are ready to use them.
 I have made the mistake of placing all of my pineapple pieces in a container to freeze them.
 I ended up with one large chunk of pineapple with all the pieces frozen together, and I had to chip them apart to use them for my smoothie…Don’t make my mistake.

 Making the Dole Whip:

 Serve in a bowl or glass.
 Optionally you can top with chopped pineapple and a dollop of whip cream.
 For an authentic Dole Whip experience, use a piping bag and an extra-large star tip to pipe the Dole Whip into the serving dish.
 I recommend freezing the Dole Whip for 30 minutes before pipping it into the bowls.
-This will help it to firm up a little and hold its shape better.
+This will help it firm up a little and hold its shape better.
 But don’t leave it in the freezer too long because it freezes pretty hard.

 Can I use frozen pineapple from the store?